Division of Business

 There are numerous clubs related to the Mathematics Division, which include:

-• The Pi Club which holds workshops and events to enhance student math learning, encourage mathematical discovery and research, and to provide connections between mathematics and the real-world.
+- The Pi Club which holds workshops and events to enhance student math learning, encourages mathematical discovery and research, and provides connections between mathematics and the real world.

 Division of Natural Sciences